threefoldtech/0-db/README.md

 # Limitation
 By default, datafiles are split when bigger than 256 MB.

-The datafile id is stored on 16 bits, which makes maximum of 65536 files.
+The datafile id is stored on 32 bits, which makes maximum of 4,294,967,296 files.
+Each datafile cannot be larger than 4 GB.

-Each namespaces have their own datafiles, one namespace can contains maximum ~16 TB of data.
+Each namespaces have their own datafiles, one namespace can contains maximum 16 EB (16,384 PB).

-Since one single 0-db is made to be used on a single dedicated disk, this should be good out of box, but that's still a limitation.
+Default values (256 MB datafiles) set the limits to 1024 PB.

 This limitation can be changed on startup via command line option `--datasize`, and provide (in bytes) the size limit of a datafile.
-Setting `536870912` for example (which is 512 MB) would set the namespace limit to ~32 TB.
-This limit is printed (with verbose flag) on the initializing process.
+Setting `536870912` for example (which is 512 MB).

 Please use always the same datasize accross multiple run, but using different size **should not** interfer.